-- Setting learning targets and contributing to Provision Maps. - The assessment of their needs. - Being involved in transition planning and the choice of a new school. - Contributing to the annual review.
+- Setting learning targets and contributing to Provision Maps. - Putting their views at the start of their Provision Maps - The assessment of their needs. - Being involved in transition planning and the choice of a new school. - Contributing to the annual review.